The Ultimate RV Solar Maintenance Guide – Solar Bliss on Wheels Table of Contents Buckle...Read More

-With lithium batteries becoming a more common option in RV solar, it can add to the information overload for both dealers and customers alike.
-Do they go with the traditional AGM or move to lithium?
+With lithium batteries becoming a more common option in RV solar, it can cause information overload for both dealers and customers alike.
+Do they go with the traditional Absorbed Glass Mat (AGM) or move to lithium?
 Here are a few tips to weigh the benefits of each battery type for your customer and help them make a more informed decision.

 While lithium batteries may have advantages, AGMs still have proven time-tested technology as they have been around much longer.
 AGM’s also have the upper hand when it comes to charging in freezing (below zero degrees Celsius) temperatures – albeit, with a bit of a hit to its efficiency.
 Unlike AGM’s, lithium batteries require temperature regulation for use in below-freezing temperatures.